 There is something very peaceful about this windswept rocky landscape which is the former home of shipping pilots and captains and now, a handful of locals and vacationers from the mainland.
 Time definitely moves a bit slower here.
 And I wish we could stay longer.

-Stay tuned for the next part of our Road Trip in Sweden!
+Read the other posts from our Road Trip in Sweden!

 If you missed it…here’s Part I: Buy a Volvo, Get a Free Trip to Sweden!

 Disclosure: I was a guest of Car + Vacation, Visit Sweden, West Sweden and Volvo.
 As always, my writing and views are my own.